What Now? Homeschooling?

 Understand that this still isn't normal homeschooling

 Homeschoolers are known to joke about how they are never actually at home.
 We homeschoolers love our co-ops, but the ability to gather in groups has changed with state mandates restricting public gatherings.
-Physical distancing restrictions may last into the fall for homeschool co-ops and classes, meaning that even though you are really homeschooling, this isn’t normal homeschooling.
+Physical distancing restrictions vary by state, and how homeschool co-ops and classes choose to implement them may or may not mean that even though you are really homeschooling, this isn't normal homeschooling.

 Explore "bubble schooling"

 For homeschoolers who want or need to continue physical distancing, consider “bubble schooling.”
 Come together with another family or a few families who share similar feelings about risk and make a “bubble” or “quaranteam” with them.

 Be honest with each other about each family’s exposure to “the rest of the world.”
 Set expectations for how the bubble would change if one family needs to start interacting in the public more or even if someone gets exposed or becomes sick.